 In the context of this work, we shall present two case studies.
 Initially, an Emergency Response case study will be tackled, where users provide intelligence about large scale emergencies, empowering a more effective and informed emergency action and at the same time receive information on how to act.
-A Consumers Social Group case study will follow, providing enhanced publishing tools to support group activities (e.g. organization of team events) and the ability to extract meta-information from content sources and group discussions.
+A Consumers Social Group case study will follow, providing enhanced publishing tools to support group activities (e.g., organization of team events) and the ability to extract metainformation from content sources and group discussions.
 Both Use Cases denote the important effect of Collective Intelligence as well as its leverage for private, commercial and public purposes.

-In Section 2 the five layers that constitute the Collective intelligence will be described and .
-The Emergency Response and Consumers Social Group scenarios will be presented in Section 3 and the the conclusions in Section 4.
+In Sect.
+2 the five layers that constitute the Collective intelligence will be described and.
+The Emergency Response and Consumers Social Group scenarios will be presented in Sect.
+3 and the conclusions in Sect.
+4.